Habeas corpus petitions of Guantanamo Bay detainees

 In Boumediene v.
 Bush (2008) it was established Guantanamo detainees have a right to habeas corpus and are able to bring petition to U.S courts.
 It also held that the Guantanamo detainees were entitled to the legal protections of the US Constitution and from then on, the Combatant Status Review Tribunal would be inadequate.
 The result of this case has seen many habeas corpus cases refiled.
 Detainees have had over 200 writs of habeas corpus submitted on their behalf.

 The camp was established by U.S. President George W. Bush's administration in 2002 during the War on Terror following the September 11, 2001 attacks, operating at a level of secrecy from the outset where even the number of persons held in the camp was difficult to ascertain.
 The United States Department of Defense (DoD) at first kept secret the identity of the individuals held in Guantanamo, but after losing attempts to defy a Freedom of Information Act request from the Associated Press, the U.S. military officially acknowledged holding 779 prisoners.

-Geographical situation of the camp in Cuba permits American personnel from the DoD and the broader intelligence community to operate at the far boundaries of constitutional safeguards with less personal exposure to litigation.
-Torture conducted by American personnel at Abu Ghraib prison in Iraq during this same timeframe lead to eleven military personnel from the 372nd Military Police Company being convicted in 2005 for war crimes.
+The geographical situation of the camp in Cuba permits American personnel from the DoD and the broader intelligence community to operate at the far boundaries of constitutional safeguards with less personal exposure to litigation.
+Torture conducted by American personnel at Abu Ghraib prison in Iraq during this same timeframe led to eleven military personnel from the 372nd Military Police Company being convicted in 2005 for war crimes.
 At Guantanamo Bay, the military administration has consistently prioritized national security over conflicting interests of due process, while slow-pedaling even the most basic disclosures.
 Many detainees were held for extreme durations without charge, spanning multiple presidential administrations, even while their rights to habeas corpus remained under protracted litigation.

 The Great Writ

 Habeas corpus is sometimes called "The Great Writ".
 It is a legal instrument first guaranteed following the signing of the Magna Carta.
 Its literal meaning is "show the body".
 Its purpose is to prevent the state from holding prisoners in extrajudicial detention.
 A writ of habeas corpus essentially challenges the legality of the detention.
 When a writ of habeas corpus is filed with a court in countries which inherit elements of their judicial system from the English system of Justice the state has to show that there is a legal basis for the captive's detention—usually that they are suspected of having broken a law.
-The principle of habeas corpus is codified in many humanitarian law treaties and national legislation – the right of fair trial and detainment is considered a basic human right.
+The principle of habeas corpus is codified in many humanitarian law treaties and national legislation—the right of fair trial is considered a basic human right as is access to courts by incarcerated persons.

 The principle of habeas corpus is codified in the US Constitution in article I(9)(2), commonly known as the 'Suspension Clause'.
-This provides that 'the privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it'.
+This provides that "the privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it".